 Treatment of Spontaneous Pneumothorax

-Initial treatment is either observation if the patient is stable, not hypoxic and the pneumothorax is small.
+As long as the patient is stable, not hypoxic, and the pneumothorax is small, the first step is observation.
 If the patient is unstable, hypoxic, or the pneumothorax is large, then the pleura is drained with a catheter or a chest tube.
 Usually, the pneumothorax and the air leak will resolve.